Charmonium Transport in Ultra-Relativistic Heavy-Ion Collisions at the LHC: Introduction

-Successful measurements of the excited state, $\psip$, in heavy-ion collisions have been conducted at the Super Proton Synchrotron (SPS)~\cite{RAMELLO1998261c}.
-Its strong suppression has been explained by both statistical hadronization~\cite{Andronic:2007bi}, where all charmonium states are produced in relative hadro-chemical equilibrium at the pseudo-critical QCD transition temperature, $T_{\rm pc}\simeq 160$\,MeV, and by transport models~\cite{Sorge:1997bg,Grandchamp:2002wp}.
+Successful measurements of the excited state, $\psip$, in heavy-ion collisions were conducted at the Super Proton Synchrotron (SPS)~\cite{RAMELLO1998261c}.
+Its strong suppression has been explained by both the SHM~\cite{Andronic:2007bi} and by transport models~\cite{Sorge:1997bg,Spieles:1999kp,Grandchamp:2002wp,Linnyk:2008hp}.
 In the latter, the small binding energy of the $\psip$ (about 60\,MeV in vacuum) implies that it has a much smaller dissociation temperature than the $\jpsi$ (with a vacuum binding energy of $\sim$630\,MeV), and thus its in-medium kinetics is operative at later stages in the fireball evolution.
 In this regard, small collision systems, \ie, d-Au(0.2\,TeV) collisions at the Relativistic Heavy-Ion Collider (RHIC)~\cite{PHENIX:2013pmn} and p-Pb collisions at the LHC~\cite{ALICE:2014cgk}, turned out to give valuable constraints on the reaction rates of the $\psip$.
-The expected smaller initial temperatures in these systems did not cause significant $\jpsi$ suppression beyond CNM effects, while the stronger suppression of the $\psip$ has been interpreted as being due to final-state effects in the more dilute phases of these collisions, relative to Au-Au or Pb-Pb systems~\cite{Ferreiro:2014bia}.
+The expected smaller initial temperatures in these systems did not cause significant $\jpsi$ suppression beyond CNM effects, while the stronger suppression of the $\psip$ has been interpreted as being due to final-state effects in the more dilute phases of these collisions, relative to Au-Au or Pb-Pb collision systems~\cite{Ferreiro:2014bia}.
 This allowed for a much improved gauge of the $\psip$ reaction rate~\cite{Du:2015wha,Du:2018wsj}.
 When deployed to heavy-ion collisions, this has led to the notion of a ``sequential regeneration" of $\jpsi$ and $\psip$ mesons~\cite{Du:2015wha}.
-An initial application to CMS data in Pb-Pb (5.02\,TeV) collisions at the LHC~\cite{CMS:2014vjg} involved a cut on the transverse-momentum of the charmonia of $\pT\ge6.5$\,GeV, and thus was not directly probing the prevalent regime of the regeneration contributions.
+An initial application to CMS data in Pb-Pb (5.02\,TeV) collisions at the LHC~\cite{CMS:2014vjg} involved a cut on the transverse-momentum of the charmonia of $\pT\ge6.5\,{\rm GeV}/c$, and thus was not directly probing the prevalent regime of the regeneration contributions.
+This has been improved by recent ALICE data~\cite{ALICE:2022jeh}, which will play a key role in what follows below.